xenia-sh/jekyll-now/about.md

 ---

 <font size = "2">
-Data analyst with a keen interest in machine learning and data science domains.
+Data analyst with a keen interest in machine learning and data science domains. <br />
 I currently work in a consulting company providing services for banks in Paris, France.</font>

 ### Courses and training
 <font size = "2">